teambit/docs/docs/getting-started/creating-components.md

 Once you have [initialized a Bit workspace](/getting-started/initializing-workspace) you can:

-1. Configure the workspace variant to use the correct environment
-2. Use `bit create` to create an example component and add it to the workspace
+1. Use `bit create` to create an example component and add it to the workspace
-3. Use `bit install` to install dependencies for test files
+2. Use `bit install` to install dependencies for test files

 Alternatively you can add [pre-existing components](/building-with-bit/pre-existing-components) using the `bit add` command.